National Intelligence Council

-One of the NIC's most important analytical projects is a Global Trends report produced for the incoming US president, which is usually delivered to the incoming president between Election Day and Inauguration Day.
+Global Trends is an important analytical projects produced for the incoming US president, which is usually delivered to the incoming president between Election Day and Inauguration Day.
 The Global Trends reports assess critical drivers and scenarios for global trends with an approximate time horizon of fifteen years.
 The Global Trends analysis provides a basis for long-range strategic policy assessment for the White House and the Intelligence Community.
-In 1997, the Office of the NIC Director released the first Global Trends report, "Global Trends 2010", and in March 2021, their most recent report, "NIC Global Trends 2040: A More Contested World".
+In 1997, the Office of the NIC Director released the first Global Trends report, "Global Trends 2010".

 Overview

-When Walter Bedell Smith became Director of National Intelligence in 1950, he established Office of National Estimates (ONE), whose sole purpose was to produce National Intelligence Estimates (NIEs).
+When Walter Bedell Smith became Director of Central Intelligence in 1950, he established Office of National Estimates (ONE), whose sole purpose was to produce National Intelligence Estimates (NIEs).
 There were two components in ONE, a staff which drafted the estimates and a senior body, the Board of National Estimates, which reviewed the estimates, coordinated the judgments with other agencies, and negotiated over their final form.
 The ONE consisted of a group of intelligence professionals, complemented by retired military officers, diplomats, and academics.
 Though ONE, which reported to the DCI, was officially outside of the CIA, many ONE members came from the agency.

 The National Intelligence Council (NIC), which was established in 1979, also reports to the Director of National Intelligence.
 The NIC bridges the United States Intelligence Community (IC) with policy makers in the United States, according to a February 2, 2007 DNI report.

 The report combines "traditional national security challenges" with "social trends that have clear security implications".

 In 2011, NIC members included "18 senior analysts and national security policy experts", who were appointed by the Director of National Intelligence.
 The NIC support the work of the Office of the Director of National Intelligence and the National Security Council.
 Congress may at times request that the NIC prepare "specific estimates and other analytical products" to inform "consideration of legislation", according to a Congressional Research Service (CRS) report.
 The NIC also "provides the U.S. intelligence community's best judgments on crucial international issues".

 The NIC has a Chairman and Vice Chairman, as well as a Vice Chairman for Evaluation, a Director of Strategic Plans and Outreach, a Director of Analysis and Production Staff, a Special Adviser, and National Intelligence Officers (NIOs) and Deputy National Intelligence Officer for different subject matters including Africa, East Asia, Europe, Latin America, Near East, South Asia, Russia and Eurasia.
 Issues include economics and global issues, science and technology, intelligence assurance, military issues, transnational threats, warning, weapons of mass destruction and nuclear proliferation, and cyber.

 The first director of the NIC was Richard Lehman, (1979–1981) who served during the tenure of then President Jimmy Carter.